-Google's Firebase is a great system and environment to quickly build web apps.
-However, there are a few tricky things to work around, such as deploying to different environments.
+Google's Firebase is a great platform to quickly build apps.
+However, there are a few tricky things one must around, such as managing and deploying to different hosting environments.

-Here is what I do to create a staging and production environments with different configurations in Firebase.
+Here is what I do to create a dev, staging, and production environments with different configurations in Firebase.

-1. Setup a unique Firebase project for each environment, e.g. Production, Staging, and Development.
+1. Setup a unique Firebase project in the Firebase console for each environment, e.g. Production, Staging, and Development.

 2. At a command prompt, assign an alias for each project with:

 You will be prompted to select a project and an alias name to associate - use something simple like dev, staging, and prod.
 You can see all the aliases in the

 .firebaserc file or by typing

 4. Create a different .env file for each environment: .env.production, .env.staging, .env.development.
 Place your environment configurations in the appropriate .env files, such as your Firebase staging project config into .env.staging.